GinoTateo/HashMapPractice/README.md

 # HashMapPractice

-A simple hashmap that stores city records.
+A simple hashmap that stores city records created in Xcode using C++